atomiv/atomiv.github.io/content/_framework/leadership/change-management.md

 * Weekly meetings at the departmental level, encouraging dialogue and free flowing critique of actions, to reinforce the rationale of the micro level elements of change and progress in change implementation is recommended to improve change receptivity (Frahm & Brown, 2007).

-* The change vision needs to be diffused and repeated through several media so that ideas sink in deeply ??(Dansereau & Markham, 1987).
+* The change vision needs to be diffused and repeated through several media so that ideas sink in deeply (Dansereau & Markham, 1987).

 * Face to face ‘corner meetings’, and small group interactions by mid-level managers to bring out concerns that are usually the elephant in the room in large meetings.